 BUT that doesn’t mean you can’t become a “successful” singer.
 You 100% can make a living from creating music.

 And that’s important to understand, as well – you need to treat this like a JOB and a A BUSINESS.

 I get it – you love music.
 You just want to have fun and sing when and how you feel like it.
 Fine, then get a day job and do this music shit as a hobby.

 Guess what you do at a job or business?
-You WORK on shit you don’t necessarily feel like doing regardless of what you’d “rather be doing.”
+You WORK on shit you don’t necessarily feel like doing because your HAVE TO.”

-A lot of the time people just wait around writing songs and shooting YouTube videos hoping they’ll be discovered by Usher and made a famous rockstar.
+A lot of the time people just wait around singing, writing songs and shooting YouTube videos hoping they’ll be discovered by someone and made a famous Rockstar.